HaxeFoundation/HaxeManual/content/03-type-system.md

 > ##### Define: Private type
 >
 > A type can be made private by using the `private` modifier.
-As a result, the type can only be directly accessed from within the [module](define-module) it is defined in.
+Afterwards, the type can only be directly accessed from within the [module](define-module) it is defined in.
 >
-> Private types, unlike public ones, do not become a member of their containing package.
+> Private types, unlike public types, do not become a member of their containing package.

-The accessibility of types can be controlled more fine-grained by using [access control](lf-access-control).
+The accessibility of types can more precisely be manipulated with [access control](lf-access-control).